Skip to content

 DSAR responses from CIFAS contain coded data that can be difficult to interpret.
 This guide explains how to read the response, what each field means, and how to identify useful information for your complaint.

-• Filing member — the organisation that placed the marker
+• The name of the organisation that recorded the case

 Upload your CIFAS report and start your case